Pro-Rata Tax Calculator

 If you are changing to part-time work or are considering a job where the salary is worked out pro-rata, use the pro-rata Salary Calculator to see how your take-home pay will be affected.
-Just enter the full-time salary, the weekly hours that are considered "full time", and the new pro-rata hours that will be used to calculate your new salary, which will be shown as the Yearly Gross amount (if you also enter overtime, this will be included in the yearly gross):
+Just enter the full-time salary, the weekly hours that are considered "full time", and the new pro-rata hours that will be used to calculate your new salary, which will be shown as the Gross Income amount:

 How to use the Pro-Rata Salary Calculator